This is a question which for too many pianists leads to such answers as:

 A Fresh Challenge

-At the start of this new academic year, I am now issuing a fresh challenge – and a brand new format for the Sheets.
+At the start of this new year, I am now issuing a fresh challenge, and a new Active Repertoire Sheet for 2020 to freely download.

 If you are new to the idea of Active Repertoire – welcome aboard!
 This is an exciting concept which will hopefully help you to change your piano playing and teaching for the better!

-The newly designed Active Repertoire Challenge Sheets therefore issue a challenge to reconsider and refresh the selection of three Active Repertoire pieces every quarter – while also deeply learning up to four new pieces each quarter as potential replacements.
+The Active Repertoire Sheets issue a challenge to reconsider and refresh the selection of three Active Repertoire pieces every quarter – while also deeply learning up to four new pieces each quarter as potential replacements.

 Remember – encouraging deeper learning means much more than simply reading and playing through lots of music, ticking off dozens of new pieces each year, or jumping through assessment hoops.